alexcurnow/alexcurnow/README.md

 ### Hello, I'm Alex! 👋
 - 🎸 I'm a software engineer and guitarist for Charge The Atlantic.
 If I'm not writing code or guitar parts, I can often be found on a climbing route somewhere with my wife, or doing my best to choke an opponent in a Brazilian Jiu-Jitsu round of sparring 🤼‍♂️
 - 🌱 I’m currently studying OOP design patterns, drilling my C# .NET and React skills, and have AWS in my sights.
-- 💻 Check out these two Apps that I built from scratch and am most proud of:
+- 💻 Here are a couple apps I built:
      - [Sender](https://github.com/alexcurnow/Sender)
      - [Cativity](https://github.com/alexcurnow/cativity)
 - 📫 How to reach me: alexcurnow@gmail.com || [Dev Portfolio](https://alexcurnow.github.io/my-portfolio/) || [Spotify](https://open.spotify.com/album/7kcsIMvWU0beKTkwJaS3TC?highlight=spotify:track:4iiF3UWDSd3YrJ2teuiDGX) || [Artist Site](https://chargetheatlantic.band/)